 Before pushing your changes, sync with the remote and make sure your local copy of the repository is up to date to avoid conflicts.

 PyCharm allows you to upload changes from any branch to its tracked branch or to any other remote branch.

 The Push Commits dialog opens showing all Git repositories (for multi-repository projects) and listing all commits made in the current branch in each repository since the last push.

-If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for details on how to enable synchronous repositories control, refer to Version Control Settings: Git).
+If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for more information about enabling synchronous repositories control, refer to Version Control Settings: Git).

 If there are no remotes in the repository, the Define remote link appears.
 Click this link and specify the remote name and URL in the dialog that opens.
 It will be saved, and you can edit it later via (for more information, refer to Add a remote repository).

 If you want to modify the target branch where you want to push, you can click the branch name.
 The label turns into a text field where you can type an existing branch name, or create a new branch.
 You can also click the Edit all targets link in the bottom-right corner to edit all branch names simultaneously.

 Note that you cannot change the local branch: the current branch for each selected repository will be pushed.

 If you have some commits you've made but not yet want to push to a remote branch, in the Log tab of the Git tool window select the last commit you want to push and choose Push All up to Here… option from the list of actions.